 Essential Clothing and Equipment

 If you are going to be traveling any substantial distances, padded shorts will cushion you from the saddle.
 You can put a pair of baggy pants over the padded shorts.
 A cycling jersey is recommended to keep you dry and cool.
 You should also get a helmet as this provides extra protection for your head.
-We also recommend getting bike wrap to have a good grip on your handlebars.
+We also recommend getting bike wrap to have a good grip on your road bikes.

 A bottle cage that is fitted to the bicycle and two cycling bottles are needed for hydration.